Manifesto

 Leaders

-capable of systems thinking who can build coherence beyond ideological noise.
+operators and systems thinkers who can build coherence beyond ideological noise.

 Boise still has the scale, the character, and the civic memory to do this work.
 This is the necessary work of re-founding a coherent city.